lemiskutswa/Javascript-Udemy-Course/README.md

 Your IDE can also help you to debug.

 Breakpoints in chrome dev tools lets you stop code execution when a certain point is reached.
+You can use the sources section to

+<h2>Working with control structures</h2>